Bjorkor/reforger_sf_respawn_utility/README.md

-# Arma Reforger ScenarioFramework Resawn Helper Plugin
+# Arma Reforger ScenarioFramework Respawn Helper Plugin

 This is a mod for Arma Reforger.
 It does not do anyting to just install it, this is a utility for modders specifially using the ScenarioFramework.
 It is essentially a small bundle of built-in functions all rolled up into a more convenient wrapper.